The Truth About Easter

 Why do people who believe themselves to be Christians dye eggs at Easter?
 Do they suppose the Bible ordained, or commands this pagan custom?
 There is not a word of it in the New Testament.
 Certainly, Yahushua did not start it, and the Apostles and early Christians did none of it!
 Why follow paganism and try to convince yourself you are Christian?
 Elohim calls such practices an abomination (a thing that causes disgust or hatred)!

 Easter Sunrise Services

 Such is the origin of and early history of Easter.
-How then was this pagan festival injected into the professing Christian religion, as a substitute for an ordinance of Elohim?
+How then was this pagan festival injected into the professing Christian religion as a substitute for a Feast Day of Elohim?

 Two Churches – One False, One True

 In the New Testament, two churches are described.
 One is described as a partner with the political elements of this world.
 This church is described in Revelation chapter thirteen as the part having seven heads.
 These are the seven religious belief systems of the world that all can be separated into.